ElementalCode/elemental/README.md

         * Assets will also be saving in the project zip
         * Directory structure will be respected in the zip files.
 (The sprite pane in scratch is a directory viewer)
     * Running
+        * Webpages will be complied from json to their respected file types (html,css and js)
         * Webpages will be shown in a sandboxed iframe in the stage pane

 ### Dev Notes